SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1020-26-4-use-new-object-mapping-component-for-opc-ua-6834-graft-release.md

 ticket: DM-3561
 version: 1020.26.4
 ---
-We have removed the 100-character limit for text fields in the 'Send Measurement,' 'Create Alarm,' and 'Send Event' functionalities, allowing you to enter longer text without restrictions.
+The text fields in the "Send measurement", "Create alarm", and "Send event" functionalities used to be limited to 100 characters.
+This limitation has been removed, allowing you to enter longer text without restrictions.